 The most traditional of wedding venues calls for something a little more demure – but that doesn’t mean you have to sacrifice style.
-Opt for a midi-length dress in a summery block colour (we shouldn’t have to tell you not to wear white) and instead let your accessories take your look from plain to party time.
+Opt for a midi-length dress in a summery pastel (we shouldn’t have to tell you not to wear white) and let your accessories take your look from plain to party time.

-Pair Carolina Herrera’s elegant pastel pink dress with Irene Neuwirth’s modern take on pearls and a pair of sleek mesh pumps from Malone Souliers to add fashion-forward elements to a classic silhouette.
+Pair Pink City Print’s pretty lilac gingham dress with Mizuki’s modern take on pearls and a pair of Bottega Veneta's must-have mules to add fashion-forward elements to a classic silhouette.
 The finishing touch?
-Simone Rocha’s pearl-toned egg bag might not be practical but it will certainly be an ice breaker if you find yourself at a table full of strangers.
+Vanina’s pearl-encrusted bag might not be practical but it will certainly be an ice breaker if you find yourself at a table full of strangers.

 Country house wedding

 While we’d never recommend outdoing the bride with a meringue of your own, the grand proportions of the average country house mean that, when it comes to choosing your own outfit, a little bit of volume won't go amiss.
-The modern way to do this is with a ruffle or two and, with its side-tie neckline and layered ruffle, Asceno has the style nailed.
+The modern way to do this is with a ruffle or two and, with its draped silhouette and layered ruffle, Asceno has the style nailed.
 Balance out the volume of the dress with a bejewelled Emily London headpiece, instead of a hat, and a discreet clutch bag by Judith Leiber.
-Shoes should be delicate with just a hint of sparkle (Alexandre Vauthier is the master here) while, thanks to its size, this is the perfect dress to wear with a brooch.
-We love Erdem’s bee design.
+Shoes should be delicate but playful (Louboutin is the master here) and, while we would normally advise against going too matchy-matchy with your accessories, these Marni earrings are too good to say no to.

-OK, so you might not be jetting off to a beach wedding anytime soon – unless you know a very brave couple planning their nuptials on the shores of the English Channel – but you can never be too prepared.
-The most relaxed of all wedding venues, beach weddings call for something loose and longline, like this organic cotton-gauze dress by Savannah The Brand.
+Unless you know a very brave couple planning their nuptials on the shores of the English Channel, a beach wedding probably means you're headed somewhere hot, sunny and fabulous – so your outfit should follow suit.
+The most relaxed of all wedding venues, beach weddings call for something loose and longline, like this linen and lace dress by Borgo de Nor.
 A beach wedding is also your chance to ditch the heels for a pair of party flats.
 With their ankle tie detail and gold hardware, Valentino’s sandals add interest without going over the top.
 Hats should be of the floppy, wide-brimmed variety (Maison Michel’s errs just on the right side of formal) while jewellery should be bright and brimming with semi-precious stones.
-Annoushka and Pippa Small are brilliant places to start.
+Annoushka and Harwell Godfrey are brilliant places to start.

 The more relaxed, boho style that tends to come with barn wedding venues make them the perfect occasion to indulge in a little colour with your look.
 Stick to a seasonal colour palette and feel free to play with print and separates.
-We can’t imagine anything more summer appropriate than Batsheva’s micro florals paired with Saint Laurent’s ruffle blouse.
-Keep the theme going with colourful accessories.
-Maison Michel’s headband makes a sophisticated alternative to a hat or fascinator, while Bobbies' sunshine-hued sandals can be worn long after the big day.
+We can’t imagine anything more summer-appropriate than Zimmerman's micro florals (yes, you can wear shorts to a wedding!) paired with Palmer//Harding's asymmetric ruffle blouse.
+Keep the theme going with unusual accessories.
+Sophie Hubai’s mother-of-pearl shell hair slide makes a sophisticated alternative to a hat or fascinator, while Jimmy Choo's burnt orange suede pumps can be worn long after the big day.
 When it comes to jewellery, keep it classic with Alighieri’s signature coin necklace.

-An urban aesthetic calls for outfits which are as smart as they are modern – which means this is place to break out your favourite tuxedo (or, in the case of DVF, tuxedo jumpsuit).
+An urban aesthetic calls for outfits which are as smart as they are modern – which means this is the place to break out your favourite tuxedo.
+Don't be afraid to mix-and-match: Saint Laurent's cropped jacket works perfectly with JW Anderson's slim-cut trousers.
 Pair with sky high heels – Aquazurra’s tie-back pumps are classics – and Alexander McQueen’s conversation-starting Curve bag.
-Forgo the hat (small city wedding venues can’t always accommodate them) and instead finish your look with lashing of diamonds.
+Forgo the hat (small city wedding venues can’t always accommodate them) and instead finish your look with lashings of diamonds.